kibby111701/Elevens/answers.md

 3. It does contain all of the state and behavior in theory; however, some of it, such as checking if plays are legal and checking if the player can make a move.
 Additionally, as it currently is, there is no way to actually select any cards.
 4.  a.
 It is called when the grid is constructed and when a new game is started.
     b. isLegal and anotherPlayIsPossible should call these methods, but the parameter selectedCards is different for them. isLegal would only have a list of size 2 or 3 while anotherPlayIsPossible would have a list that has the size of however many cards are left on the board.
+    c.
+0   1   2   3   4   5   6   7   8
+        Jh  6c  2s  As  4h  n   n   n   n       The lowercase letters following the rank are the suits (h for heart, c for clubs, etc.).
+The lowercase n means null.
+    d.  public static printCards (ElevensBoard board){
+            List<Integer> cIndexes = board.cardIndexes();
+            for (int i = 0; i < cIndexes.size(); i++){
+                System.out.println(cIndexes.get(i))     //This uses the card class's toString }
+        }

+    e. anotherPlayIsPossible needs the cardIndexes because isLegal will use a different list of selected cards chosen by the player, while anotherPlayIsPossible needs to look at the entire board but discount any null spaces on the board.